Ruth Ella Moore: Honors

 Moore is believed to be the first African-American woman to earn a Ph.D. in the natural sciences, which she received from Ohio State University.
-Additionally, she was awarded two honorary degrees during her career, a doctorate in literature from Oberlin College and, in 1973, a doctor of philosophy from Gettysburg College.
+Additionally, she was awarded two honorary degrees during her career, a doctorate in literature from Oberlin College and, in 1973, a doctorate of philosophy from Gettysburg College.

 Moore received the Centennial Award for Distinguished Alumni from Ohio State University.

 In 2005, U.S. Representative Eddie Bernice Johnson introduced a congressional bill recognizing the work of Ruth Ella Moore along with that of other scientists in the United States.

+Ohio State University College of Public Health created the Ella Moore First Generation Student Scholarship to honor Moore’s legacy and to support upcoming trailblazers in a similar field.

 Lifetime passion for fashion design

 Besides being a well-known scientist with a passion for her professional work, Moore was a talented seamstress and her passion for fashion design was evident throughout her life.
 Her mother shared the same talent and interest.

 She loved elegant, classic styles of clothing and designed and constructed her own garments for most occasions, from day to evening wear, and from tailored to draped components.
 Her love for fashion definitely showed in the pieces she wore daily.

 Several garments designed by Moore were featured in works such as The Sewer's Art: Quality, Fashion, and Economy in 2009.
 Some of her most notable creations include a two-piece suit composed of an off-white jacket and a black skirt, a long velvet dress, and a taffeta dress that was floor-length and covered in flowers of many colors.
 The HCTC's Sports & Fashion has one of Moore's swimsuits on display, but due to the lack of labels and dates from the 1930s, no one is sure whether she made it or purchased the stylish garment.